The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Why would Obama stop?

-Oh, realize here what's going on.
+I realize here what's going on.

-You ought to not take advantage.
+He ought not take advantage.

 Had a respect for the rule of law.

-Who are we talking about here for talking about statist, socialist, big government liberal Democrats who've just been given blue skies and green lights for the rest of Obama's term and they got it two years ago.
+Who are we talking about here for talking about statist socialist big government liberal Democrats who've just been given blue skies and green lights for the rest of Obama's term and they got it two years ago?

 Why would he stop?